About UBC Science

 Committed to research excellence within, and across, disciplines

-UBC Science faculty members conduct top-tier research in the life, physical, earth and computational sciences.
-Their discoveries help build our understanding of natural laws—driving insights into sustainability, biodiversity, human health, nanoscience and new materials, probability, artificial intelligence, exoplanets and a wide range of other areas.
+Our faculty conduct top-tier research in the life, physical, earth and computational sciences, helping to build our understanding of natural laws—driving insights into sustainability, biodiversity, human health, new materials, probability, AI, exoplanets and beyond.

 A record of engaged innovation